 This document reviews, for each integrated photovoltaics (IPV) market segment, the applicable regulatory frameworks, at European and national (or regional) level.
 The four segments of IPV are: building integrated PV (BIPV), infrastructure integrated PV (IIPV), agrivoltaics (AgriPV or AGRI) and vehicle integrated PV (VIPV).
-The (pre)definitions of IPV segments and systems existing in some countries will be discussed, along with the associated regulation and support schemes.
-Moreover, we will have a look at announced or in preparation regulatory frameworks.
+The (pre)definitions of IPV segments and systems existing in some countries will be discussed, along with the associated regulatory frameworks.
 Note that concerning national and regional regulations, the focus will be put on main European markets (e.g., in alphabetical order, Belgium, France, Germany, Italy, Netherlands, Spain, and Switzerland).
 The collected data is summarized in readable, easy-to-use country factsheets, providing a valuable resource for the technical work packages (WPs) of the SEAMLESS-PV project as well as external stakeholders.